DavidMercier/NIMS/doc/models_thin_films.rst

    :scale: 60 %
    :align: center

-   *: Indentation penetration of a thin film on a sample.*
+   *Indentation penetration of a thin film on a sample.*

 Recently, Li et al. proposed to express the local thinning effect as [#Li_2010]_: